-The Illinois Freedom To Work Act would:
+The Illinois Freedom To Work Act:

-require an employer to provide an employee at least 14 calendar days to review the agreement and “advise the employee in writing to consult with an attorney” before signing the agreement; ban non-compete agreements for employees making $75,000 per year or less (the salary threshold would increase by $5,000 every five years until reaching $90,000);
+requires an employer to provide an employee at least 14 calendar days to review the agreement and “advise the employee in writing to consult with an attorney” before signing the agreement; ban non-compete agreements for employees making $75,000 per year or less (the salary threshold would increase by $5,000 every five years until reaching $90,000);

-ban customer and coworker non-solicitation agreements for employees making $45,000 per year or less (the salary threshold would increase by $2,500 every five years until reaching $52,500);
+bans customer and coworker non-solicitation agreements for employees making $45,000 per year or less (the salary threshold would increase by $2,500 every five years until reaching $52,500);

-authorize an employee to recover attorneys’ fees and costs if the employee prevails in a lawsuit brought by the employer seeking to enforce a non-compete or non-solicitation agreement;
+authorizes an employee to recover attorneys’ fees and costs if the employee prevails in a lawsuit brought by the employer seeking to enforce a non-compete or non-solicitation agreement;

-authorize the Illinois attorney general to initiate or intervene in litigation and initiate investigations of potential violations; and
+authorizes the Illinois attorney general to initiate or intervene in litigation and initiate investigations of potential violations; and

-prohibit employers from enforcing restrictive covenants with employees who are separated due to COVID-19 or “circumstances that are similar to the COVID-19 pandemic, unless enforcement of the covenant not to compete includes compensation equivalent to the employee’s base salary at the time of termination for the period of enforcement minus compensation earned through subsequent employment during the period of enforcement.”
+prohibits employers from enforcing restrictive covenants with employees who are separated due to COVID-19 or “circumstances that are similar to the COVID-19 pandemic, unless enforcement of the covenant not to compete includes compensation equivalent to the employee’s base salary at the time of termination for the period of enforcement minus compensation earned through subsequent employment during the period of enforcement.”

 trade-secret and invention-assignment agreements;